 Infants with low blood sugar may be treated with fluids given through a vein (intravenous, IV).
 Some infants may need medicine or other management if low blood sugar continues.

 Defects in the abdominal wall may need to be repaired.
-If the enlarged tongue makes it hard to breath or eat, surgery may be needed, Children with overgrowth on one side of the body should be watched for a curved spine (scoliosis).
+If the enlarged tongue makes it hard to breathe or eat, surgery may be needed.
+Children with overgrowth on one side of the body should be watched for a curved spine (scoliosis).
 The child also must be watched closely for the development of tumors.
 Tumor screening includes blood tests and abdominal ultrasounds.